Car Finance Explained: Your Car Finance Options

 Each lender has their policies on what will be required to prove your identity.
 As a minimum, you will be expected to produce your driving licence and a selfie.
 Other documents could include proof of address and proof of income.
 Your car credit specialist will advise you on the documents needed by the lender to complete your car finance application.

 Most funders will say that the car must be no more than 12 years old at the end of the proposed finance period.
 The car must also have mileage less than 100,000 miles at the start of the agreement.
-We do have funders who will accommodate older cars and higher mileage, but your car finance options will be limited.
+We do have funders who will accommodate older cars and higher mileage, but your finance options for those cars will be limited.